 STAR (STudent Achievement in Reading)

-STAR is a project from the national Office of Vocational and Adult Education (OVAE) that provides training and support for teachers of intermediate reading students in effective, evidence-based practices in the four major components of adult reading instruction: alphabetics, fluency, vocabulary, and comprehension.
+STAR is a project from the national Office of Career, Technical, and Adult Education (OCTAE) that provides training and support for teachers of intermediate reading students in effective, evidence-based practices in the four major components of adult reading instruction: alphabetics, fluency, vocabulary, and comprehension.

 It is not a reading curriculum, but rather a reading reform initiative that includes professional development, tools, and resources that expand participants' knowledge of effective reading instruction.
 STAR improves their ability to build local and state systems that support reading improvement.